cece-132/erroneous_creatures/README.md

 Your job is to use the test suite, error messages, and tools like Pry to fix the mistakes.

+### Reflection

+This program was supposed to test my skills regarding reading errors I might run into running tests, I was able to navigate the errors and even able to recognize faulty tests when faced with a few.
+I am really comfortable with these type of errors and able to navigate the troubleshooting associated with them.

 ### Setup

 ```